jadecobra/python_tdd_exercises/source/classes/test_classes_attributes_methods.rst

 green: make it pass
 #############################################################################

-I copy the values from the terminal to update the expectation of the test
+I copy the values from the terminal to change the expectation of the test

 .. code-block:: python